MoveScope

 The route is more nuanced than the generic blog version

-Portugal is easy to research badly because the positive stories spread faster than the harder cost, tax, and housing tradeoffs.
+Portugal is easy to research badly because positive stories spread faster than the harder cost, tax, and housing tradeoffs.

 Common paths to investigate